-Our grassroots group is open to all junior members of the ILAE national chapters, and encompasses diverse professionals such as physicians, basic scientists, nurses, (neuro)psychologists, clinical researchers, genetic counsellors, pharmacologists, physicists, dieticians, mathematicians, social workers, and other health and community professionals.
+Our grassroots group is open to ILAE chapters members and individual international affiliates who are less than 40 years old or still in training, and encompasses diverse professionals such as physicians, basic scientists, nurses, (neuro)psychologists, clinical researchers, genetic counsellors, pharmacologists, physicists, dieticians, mathematicians, social workers, and other health and community professionals.
 Students training in fields relevant to epilepsy are also welcome.

 Read the latest newsletter: Welcome Finland | Congratulations Katia Kobow | New Pocketcard reference

 To subscribe, please click on the button below.

 Please send me information about ILAE activities and other